dictionary-african-christian-biography/dictionary-african-christian-biography.github.io/_pages/05.contribute/partner-list/partner-list.md

 Bruce Adams
 Lila Balisky
-M. L. Daneel and the Center for Global Christianity and Mission Web site, for photos of evangelists Stephen Hayes
+M. L. Daneel and the Center for Global Christianity and Mission Web site, _for photos of evangelists_ Stephen Hayes
-Richard McLellan, for use of photos of Ethiopian evangelists Sellassie Cyber University site for use of Lalibela photo.
-The Vatican Web site for use of photos of Catholic martyrs Maria Vidale, _Salvare l'Africa con l'Africa: Fortunata Quasce/ la prima Pia Madre della Nigrizia Africana_, Archivio Madri Nigrizia, 6:9 (March 2005), for photo of Bakhita (nun)
+Richard McLellan, _for use of photos of Ethiopian evangelists_ Sellassie Cyber University site, _for use of Lalibela photo_ The Vatican Web site, _for use of photos of Catholic martyrs_ Maria Vidale, _Salvare l'Africa con l'Africa: Fortunata Quasce/ la prima Pia Madre della Nigrizia Africana_, Archivio Madri Nigrizia, 6:9 (March 2005), _for photo of Bakhita (nun)_

 ***DACB Staff and Collaborators, Boston University***